 (string/ascii-upper str) Returns a new string where all bytes are replaced with the uppercase version of themselves in ASCII.
 Does only a very simple case check, meaning no unicode support.

 (string/bytes str) Returns an array of integers that are the byte values of the string.

-(string/check-set set str) Checks if any of the bytes in the string set appear in the string str.
+(string/check-set set str) Checks that the string str only contains bytes that appear in the string set.
 Returns true if all bytes in str appear in set, false if some bytes in str do not appear in set.

 (string/find patt str) Searches for the first instance of pattern patt in string str.
 Returns the index of the first character in patt if found, otherwise returns nil.

 (string/find patt str) Searches for all instances of pattern patt in string str.
 Returns an array of all indices of found patterns.
 Overlapping instances of the pattern are not counted, meaning a byte in string will only contribute to finding at most on occurrence of pattern.
 If no occurrences are found, will return an empty array.